Otavalo's indian market is famed for its colourful textiles and

-market at Otavalo is easily visited in a day from Quito. about a two hour journey by bus from the Terminal Terrestre Carcelen in the north of Quito, then ask anyone to point you towards Alternatively, you could take an organised tour from an agent.
+market at Otavalo is easily visited in a day from Quito. about a 2 hour journey by bus from the Terminal Terrestre Carcelen in the north of Quito, then ask anyone to point you towards you could take an organised tour to Otavalo market from an agent.
 So-called "indian market tours" or craft market